RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 topics than the :ref:`CanvasItem <doc_your_first_canvasitem_shader>` tutorial.

 Spatial shaders have more built-in functionality than CanvasItem shaders.
-The expectation with spatial shaders is that Godot has already provided the functionality for common use cases and all the user needs to do in the shader is set the proper parameters.
+The expectation with spatial shaders is that Rebel Engine has already provided the functionality for common use cases and all the user needs to do in the shader is set the proper parameters.
 This is especially true for a PBR (physically based rendering) workflow.